kagisearch/kagi-docs/docs/kagi/plans/plan-types.md

 ## Legacy Subscribers and Early Adopters

-For any existing subscribers and early adopters who are interested in how legacy accounts will be used and maintained please refer to the blog post [Updates to Kagi Search pricing](https://blog.kagi.com/update-kagi-search-pricing#existing).
+For any existing subscribers and early adopters who are interested in how legacy accounts will be used and maintained please refer to the blog post [Unlimited Kagi searches for $10 per month](https://blog.kagi.com/unlimited-searches-for-10).

 ## Why Tiered Pricing